DougReeder/enyo-animated/README.md

 3. Add one or more of the controls to your app.

-## animated.ToastBottomSlide
+## animated.Toast

-A straightforward toast, which moves like a CD tray.
+A toast, which moves like a CD tray in a straight line.
-It is centered and by default it's as wide as the screen and tall enough to contain its children.
-Set a width or height in the style property.
+Set the `locationV` property to `top`, `middle` or `bottom`.
+Set the `locationH` property to `left`, `middle` or `right`.
+It is not modal.
+Show and hide it with the usual `.show()`, `.hide()` and `.set('showing', boolean)`.

+Corner toasts are sized to contain their content, unless you style their height or width.

+Top and bottom edge toasts are as wide as their parent by default.
+If you set a width, they are centered.

+Left and right edge toasts are as tall as their parent.
+At present, setting a height via CSS forces them to a corner.

 Default styling is white text on a dark background.

 ## animated.ToastBottomLeftCurve